coventry/troncle/README.md

 then choose a region of the `capitalize` form to instrument for tracing and send it off with `C-c t R` (`troncle-trace-region`.)
-By the way, the var you choose with `troncle-set-exec-var` needn't be in the same namespace as the code you're interested in tracing, so it is compatible with the usual practice of separating code and tests.
+By the way, the var you choose with `troncle-set-exec-var` needn't be in the same namespace as the code you're interested in tracing (pop up to the namespace-level by selecting ".." in the minibuffer), so it is compatible with the usual practice of separating code and tests.
 You can also set the function to be executed at the repl using `troncle.traces/st`.
 Whichever method you use, the function will be called with no arguments on the clojure side when `troncle-trace-region` is called on the emacs side.

 Suppose we run `C-c t R` with the following region of `tst.clj`
 selected: